Red Prysock

 Wilburt "Red" Prysock (February 2, 1926 – July 19, 1993) was an American R&B tenor saxophonist, one of the early Coleman Hawkins-influenced saxophonists to move in the direction of rhythm and blues, rather than bebop.

 Career

 With Tiny Grimes and his Rocking Highlanders, Prysock staged a saxophone battle with Benny Golson on "Battle of the Mass".
 He first gained attention as a member of Tiny Bradshaw's band, playing the lead saxophone solo on his own "Soft", which was a hit for the Bradshaw band in 1952.
 Prysock also played with Roy Milton and Cootie Williams.

-In 1954, he signed with Mercury Records as a bandleader and had his biggest hit, the instrumental "Hand Clappin'" in 1955.
+In 1954, he signed with Mercury Records as a bandleader and had his biggest hit, the instrumental "Hand Clappin' in 1955.
 During the same year, he joined the band that played at Alan Freed's stage shows.
-He also played on several hit records by his brother, singer Arthur Prysock, in the 1960s.
+He also performed on several hit records by his brother, singer Arthur Prysock, in the 1960s.